DecisionsDev/odm-docker-kubernetes/eks/README.md

 ```
 Source file [ingress-mycompany.yaml](ingress-mycompany.yaml)

-##### Deploy the ingress controller
+- Deploy the ingress controller
 ```bash
 kubectl apply -f ingress-mycompany.yaml
 ```

-After a couple of minute the  ALB reflect the ingress configuration then you will access to the ODM service by retrieving the url with this cmd line:
+After a couple of minutes, the  ALB reflects the ingress configuration.
+Then you access the ODM service by retrieving the URL with this cmd line???:

 With this ODM topology in place, you can access to web applications to author, deploy, and test your rule-based decision services.